Store-Support / Text-Workspace Test

 What not to assume

-Neither product has passed a ChatbotEdge hands-on test yet.
+This page is not a live setup test.
 ChatBot.com should not be treated as WooCommerce-native, and Tidio should not be treated as a WooCommerce order-change tool without a separate verified workflow.

 Checks to run before choosing.